-An important example of the impact that place can have on generating ideas or hypotheses about causation is the history of fluoride and cavities.
-In the early years of the 1900s, children in the town of Colorado Springs, Colorado, were found to have a very high incidence of brown discoloration of the teeth.
+An important example of the impact that "place" can have on generating ideas or hypotheses about causation is the history of fluoride and cavities.
+In the early years of the 20th century, children in the town of Colorado Springs, Colorado, were found to have a very high incidence of brown discoloration of the teeth.
 It was soon recognized that this condition was limited to those who obtained their water from a common source.
 Ironically, those with brown teeth were also protected from cavities.
-This clear relationship to place was followed by over two decades of research that led to the understanding that fluoride in the water reduces the risk of cavities, while very high levels of the compound also lead to brown teeth.
+This clear relationship to "place" was followed by over two decades of research that led to the understanding that fluoride in the water reduces the risk of cavities, while very high levels of the compound also lead to brown teeth.
 Examination of the levels of fluoride in other water systems eventually led to the establishment of levels of fluoride that could protect against cavities without producing brown teeth.

 Such strong and clear-cut relationships are important, but relatively unusual.
-Often, examinations of the characteristics of person and place in populations suggests hypotheses that can be followed up among individuals to establish cause-and-effect relationships.
+Often, examinations of the characteristics of "person," "place," and "time" in populations suggests hypotheses that can be followed-up among individuals to establish cause and effect relationships.^{5, 6}